 Should the child be included in the process of moving a loved one into a care facility, it’s important to understand that emotions may be high.

-Rachel Bunch, Executive Director of the Arkansas Health Care Association said, “The family and resident may experience excitement with the decorating and settling-in process but also may experience feelings of anxiety and loss.
+Rachel Bunch, executive director of the Arkansas Health Care Association said, “The family and resident may experience excitement with the decorating and settling-in process but also may experience feelings of anxiety and loss.
 Moving is seldom easy and acceptance of the move ... may occur over a period of weeks or longer for some people.”

 No matter the case, approaching the situation with an open mind and a willingness to understand and discuss emotions will help ease the discomfort of the situation.